phensley/cldr-engine/docs/math.md

 const diameter = new Decimal('8.8e26');
 // > 880000000000000000000000000

-// Calculating the circumference to 60 digits of precision
-// using 100 digits of π
-diameter.multiply(DecimalConstants.PI, { precision: 60 });
+// Calculating the circumference to 60 digits of precision using 100 digits of π const circumference = diameter.multiply(DecimalConstants.PI, { precision: 60 });
 // > 2764601535159018049847126177.28596253809350907145009312245795

+circumference.divide(DecimalConstants.PI, { precision: 60 });
+// > 880000000000000000000000000
 ```

 ### Scaling